blakerbuchanan/grapheqa_workspace/README.md

 pip install openai
 ```

 The OpenAI API requires an API key.
-Add the following to your .bashrc:
+Add the following line to your .bashrc:

 `export OPENAI_API_KEY=<YOUR_OPENAI_KEY>`

-## Docker setup
+## Docker setup (don't worry about this right now, under construction)
 ### Prerequisites
 Install docker.

 ### Configure development environment
+You can try two different approaches to get set up in Docker.
+If you run into issues, submit a PR with the issues and we will go from there.
+The first approach is to build the docker container locally, set everything up from within that container, and commit the resulting image using `docker commit` so that it is set up and you don't have to reinstall anything.
+This will involve working through some NVIDIA driver issues, which I (Blake) don't understand as well as I would like.

+#### Set up the Docker image locally
 We first want to configure a development environment in which we can build the docker image.
 This will also create a docker volume that will mount to the workspace.
-After cloning this repo, navigate to `ros_hydra_in_docker`.
+After cloning this repo, navigate to `semnav_workspace`.
 To create the environment profile, do

 ```bash
 ./docker_scripts/create_environment_profile.sh